tomas-tank3ngine/rate-escape-room/README.md

-# Room Ranker
+# Rate Escape Room

 ## Overview

-Room Ranker is the one-stop collection of escape rooms sourced and ranked by the escape room community.
-Each room has a number of criteria by which it is ranked, and community members that play the rooms can leave a review and comment on what they liked/disliked about it.
+Rate Escape Room is the one-stop collection of escape rooms sourced, rated, and ranked by the escape room community.
+Room owners add their rooms to the site and players can rate, review, and share the rooms to their friends and family.

-Room Ranker is a fullstack web application that allows users to create, read, update, and delete content served from a database.
+Rate Escape Room is a fullstack web application that allows users to create, read, update, and delete content served from a database.

 ### Problem Space